On the Way Up

 The first stop on my itinerary for birding was at Veterans' Park in Klamath Falls, OR.
 The park sits on the northern tip of Lake Ewauna, the first stop on the Klamath River run from Upper Klamath Lake.
-At times, this is a great place to capture water fowl of all sorts and if your lucky, Eagles hunting them.
+At times, this is a great place to capture waterfowl of all sorts, and if you're lucky, Eagles are hunting them.
 Unfortunately, there were no eagles and just a few waterfowl, although I didn't tour the entire lake.
-I did find a flock of very happy Seagulls, some Mergansers out on the water, some Domestic Geese, a Coot and some very healthy Pigeons.
+I did find a flock of very happy Seagulls, some Mergansers out on the water, some Domestic Geese, a Coot, and some very healthy Pigeons.

 Day 2/ Lower Klamath Lake